lazypower/docker-charm/README.md

     leverage a yaml file to spin up and manage multiple containers that comprise a single application stack.

+- aufs : **new as of v0.1.6** Defaults the backend storage driver to AUFS.
+The older option of device mapper was horribly broken in most setups, and has been completely depreciated by the Docker foundation.
+Disable to keep the DeviceMapper backend. - Not recommended. **note** this will break existing containers if you upgrade existing setups.
+Ensure you account for this when upgrading your docker clusters that are previously deployed with this charm.

+    > See blurb under Known Issues for migration instructions.

 ## Known Limitations and Issues